-- Amanda Biddle is the practice manager of Integrative Medicine and Health, and supervises all creative arts therapists. - Katrina Koszczuk is the internship director and supervises at Chandler Hospital in neurology and general medical settings. - Grace Lauzon is the MT-BC for GSH and supervises in long term complex care and adult behavioral health settings. - Courtney Catron supervises at ESH in adult inpatient psych. - Jennifer Jarred Peyton is the MT-BC for MCC and supervises in oncology and general medical settings. - Paula White is an MT-BC for Chandler Hospital in the general medical setting and is not providing supervision at this time. - Jamie Cobb is the MT-BC in the NICU for Kentucky Children's Hospital and is not providing supervision at this time. - Matt Proffitt is the MT-BC for pediatrics and the adolescent behavioral health unit at Kentucky Children's Hospital and is not providing supervision at this time. - Melissa Deaton is an on-call MT-BC and does not provide supervision. - Arts in HealthCare music therapy shares an office space with this department.
-Interns will interact with these staff but not in a clinical capacity. - Integrative Medicine & Health music therapy is part of this department, which also encompasses art therapy, acupuncture, massage therapy, narrative medicine, yoga, and animal-assisted therapy.
+- Amanda Biddle is the practice manager of Integrative Medicine and Health, and supervises all creative arts therapists. - Katrina Koszczuk is the internship director and supervises at Chandler Hospital in neurology and the general medical settings. - Grace Lauzon is the MT-BC for GSH and supervises in long term complex care and adult behavioral health settings. - Courtney Catron supervises at ESH in adult inpatient psych. - Jennifer Jarred Peyton is the MT-BC for MCC and supervises in oncology and general medical settings. - Paula White is an MT-BC for Chandler Hospital supervises in the end of life and general medical settings. - Jamie Cobb is the MT-BC in NICU, NACU, NEO for the Kentucky Children's Hospital and provides supervision in those areas. - Matt Proffitt is the MT-BC for pediatrics and the adolescent behavioral health unit at Kentucky Children's Hospital.
+He provides supervision in those areas. - Melissa Deaton is the PRN MT-BC at Chandler and does not provide supervision. - Elliott Buckner is the PRN MT-BC at Good Samaritan Hospital and does not provide supervision. - Integrative Medicine & Health music therapy is part of this department, which also encompasses art therapy, acupuncture, massage therapy, narrative medicine, yoga, and animal-assisted therapy.
 If interested, interns may observe any of these professionals and will interact with them occasionally at departmental events.

-• Inter-professional collaboration - interns will have opportunities to co-treat or interact with other healthcare professionals such as PT/OT, SLP, RT, child life, chaplain, social work, case management, dietary, as well as procedural support with medical staff (physicians, nurses, and techs).
+• Inter-professional collaboration - interns will have opportunities to co-treat or interact with other healthcare professionals such as PT/OT, SLP, RT, child life, pastoral care, social work, case management, dietary, as well as procedural support with medical staff (physicians, nurses, and techs).
 Interns will also frequently interact with mental health associates (MHA) in the psychiatric hospital as well as the others mentioned above.